Icons and the Liturgy, East and West

 Contributors: Nicholas Denysenko, Robert Taft, S.J., Thomas M. Lucas, S.J., Bissera V. Pentcheva, Kristin Noreen, Christina Maranci, Dorian Llywelyn, S.J., Michael Courey, and Andriy Chirovsky.

-Nicholas Denysenko is associate professor of theological studies at Loyola Marymount University.
-He is the author of Theology and Form (University of Notre Dame Press, 2017).
+Nicholas Denysenko is the Emil and Elfriede Jochum Professor and Chair at Valparaiso University.
+He is the author of Theology and Form: Contemporary Orthodox Architecture in America (University of Notre Dame Press, 2017).

-“The collection contains significant research for specialist and student alike, and it is further unique and important by bringing together a healthily ecumenical gathering of scholars, which is rare in books on iconography.” ~Adam A. J. DeVille, chair, department of philosophy and theology
+“The collection contains significant research for specialist and student alike, and it is further unique and important by bringing together a healthily ecumenical gathering of scholars, which is rare in books on iconography.” —Adam A. J. DeVille, chair, Department of Philosophy and Theology, University of Saint Francis, and editor of Logos: A Journal of Eastern Christian Studies~Adam A. J. DeVille, chair, department of philosophy and theology

-"This collection of essays exploring icons East and West, their history, theology and culture has no equal in print.
-It is riveting, surprising, exciting, and beautiful as the sacred images the authors take up, from Taft, Pentcheva, Noreen, to Llywelyn, Maranci, Courey and Chirovsky.
-A major contribution from Nicholas Denysenko and the Huffington Ecumenical Institute at LMU in LA." ~Michael Plekon, Baruch College-CUNY
+"This collection of essays exploring icons East and West, their history, theology, and culture, has no equal in print.
+It is riveting, surprising, exciting, and as beautiful as the sacred images the authors take up, from Taft, Lucas, Pentcheva, and Noreen to Maranci, Llywelyn, Courey, and Chirovsky.
+A major contribution from Nicholas Denysenko and the Huffington Ecumenical Institute at Loyola Marymount University in Los Angeles." —Michael Plekon, professor emeritus, Baruch College-CUNY~Michael Plekon, Baruch College-CUNY